 Customer Service Action is a platform where people can share their good and bad customer service stories and experiences in one impartial place.
 From cancelled flights to faulty cars, and from an undercooked meal in a restaurant to really rude staff in a store, we provide a voice for consumers and make sure you’re heard by the businesses you’ve engaged with.
-You can choose to "complain” or “compliment” about what has happened to you and share your experiences with us, which we then pass on to the companies, so they can respond to you directly.
+You can choose to share your experiences with us, which we then pass on to the companies, so they can respond to you directly.

-We understand how hard it is to get your voice out there as a consumer, as such, we want to listen to your concerns – we believe in power in numbers, if we receive multiple complaints or compliments about a company we will build a larger case and Martin will take it to the CEO of the business directly.
+We understand how hard it is to get your voice out there as a consumer, as such, we want to listen to your concerns – we believe in power in numbers, if we receive multiple customer experiences about a company we will build a larger case and Martin will take it to the CEO of the business directly.

-Celebrating success and good customer service is just as important as complaining about what went wrong.
+Celebrating success and good customer service is just as important as pointing out the least positive outcome.
 This also sets an example for other companies on how to treat their customers well.

 You can trust our figures and rankings not to be influenced by sponsorship or advertising because we are completely impartial and do not operate on behalf of the companies on this site.

 We are so much more than a review site.
 Ratings and reviews don’t drive the action you require nor the changes businesses need to make.
 Together, we have a stronger voice to make positive changes to your experience in the future.